beccadax/swift-evolution/proposals/NNNN-default-parameters-ops.md

 non-default arguments for the parameters using the function-style syntax.

-Users will not be restricted to only using the magic identifiers as default values—they can specify any expression that would be valid in an operator's default values.
+Users will not be restricted to only using the magic identifiers as default values—they can specify any expression that would be valid in a function parameter's default value.
 We don't think this will actually be useful, but we don't think preventing it is worth complicating the compiler.
 If someone comes up with a way to use it, more power to them.

 ### Implementation